Though this list may seem extensive, you don't have to do all of these things at once, and I show you that in my free blogging ebook here.

 6. Proofread the entire article and make sure there are no spelling or grammatical errors to the best of my ability.

-7. Once the article is completed, make sure the article is reading by breaking up paragraphs and making the post easy to read.
+7. Once the article is completed, make sure the article is easy to read by breaking up paragraphs.
 This may mean I am bolding or italicizing words or putting sentences into quotes.

 8. Schedule post for the usual day I publish posts, which is either Monday, Wednesday, or Friday at 3AM.